kirtikadam/dev-tinder-backend/homework.md

 - create a userSchema & userModal
 - /signup API to add data to DB
 - Push some documents using API - make post api call from postman

+- difference between json and javascript object
+- add the express.json() middleware to your application
+- make signup API dynamic to receive data from end user
+-